-This policy applies to the Board of Directors, President/CEO and staff YWCHSB and to the Workers' Compensation Appeal Tribunal; employers who have a reemployment obligation under section 41 of the Act and workers of these employers.
+This policy applies to the Board of Directors, President/CEO and staff YWCHSB and to the Workers' Compensation Appeal Tribunal; employers who have a re-employment obligation under section 41 of the Act and workers of these employers.
+It applies to work-related injuries that occurred on or after January 1, 2011.